Skip Navigation LinksSalmonellosis

 Salmonellosis in California

 About 5,000 salmonellosis cases are reported each year in California.
-However, it is estimated that only 1 of every 29 people who are infected with Salmonella bacteria seek medical care and are diagnosed with salmonellosis.
+However, it is estimated that only 1 of every 29 people who are infected with Salmonella seek medical care and are diagnosed with salmonellosis.
 So in California, there may be as many as 145,000 people getting salmonellosis every year!

 What are the symptoms of salmonellosis?